influxdata/influxdb/scripts/ci/xcc-builds/README.md

 # Cross-compiler Builds
 The scripts in this directory are used to build cross-compilers for InfluxDB from source.
-We build & cache these artifacts separately to speed up rebuilds of our CI [`Docker image`](../Dockerfile).
+We build & cache these artifacts separately to speed up cross-builds in CI.

 ## Building archives
 The build scripts are stand-alone, any required variables are defined as constants within